 Ditch the Rigid Poses

-This pose is all about casual cool.
-Senior guys sit cross-legged, but the senior guys posing details make a difference.
+This senior picture pose is all about casual cool.
+Seniors sit cross-legged, but the senior picture posing details make a difference.
 Make sure the student isn’t slouched over too far.
 Likewise, they shouldn’t sit up perfectly straight, either, as that looks too formal.
 Sit with your body tilting slightly to the side and slightly forward for the most photogenic result.

 Casually cool, the Lounge is another great all-purpose choice suitable for most senior guys.
 The senior sits against a wall with one leg bent out forward, and another bent at the knee.
 Rest an arm across the bent leg to add a touch of easy-going charm.